Hurricane Preparedness Tips for Small Businesses

 During and After the Storm

-Coterie Insurance may issue a storm moratorium when there is an active tropical storm or hurricane.
+Coterie Insurance may issue a storm moratorium during an active tropical storm or hurricane.
 This means we stop selling new coverage in the projected path of the storm; this includes property coverage and endorsements.
 We typically still sell general liability policies and there is no impact on renewals.

 As an agent, you can provide a list of emergency resources, such as contractors and restoration services, that can help the business recover after a hurricane.
 Make sure to advise your clients not to return to their business until local officials have declared it safe to enter.